kjeller/pxbm/README.md

 Run the executable with parameters <R> <G> <B> e.g. ```./a.out 255 255 255``` will print the picture in white.

 # TODOs
--- Add support for parsing arguments: for loading in .xbm files that are not predefined in code. (maybe argp or getopt long)

 -- Add support for other bitmap formats (maybe netpbm?)